izzumani/Blockchain_Project/Blockchain_MiningTerminal/readme.md

-#Blockchain Mining Terminode
+# Blockchain Mining Terminode

 This has been developed in React JS, Electronjs (Nodejs), socketio client and pouchdb.

 The Terminode subscribes to the Netwokblockchain using socketio client.

-Socket IO Client Listens for pending transactions
+Socket IO Client Listens@
+    1. pending transactions awaiting Blockchain Mining.

-Socket IO Listens for Completed Block Data
+    2. Completed Block Data

-Socket IO Listens for Completed Mining from other Nodes
+    3. Completed Mining notification from the successful Terminode

 PouchDB Stores